TkuiTku100/PathPilot/README.md

 1. **Download the Repository**: Click on the "Code" button and download the ZIP file or clone the repository using Git.

+2. **Download Data from Drive**: Enter the link in the excel sheet, and download the file "urls_and_skills2.csv" from the drive.

-2. **Upload Files to Databricks**: Upload the notebook and CSV files to your Databricks workspace.
+3. **Upload Files to Databricks**: Upload the notebook and CSV files to your Databricks workspace.

-3. **Insert Your Credentials**: Open the notebook in Databricks.
+4. **Insert Your Credentials**: Open the notebook in Databricks.
 In the first cell, you will need to replace the placeholders with your specific details:
    - `api_key`: Your Gemini API key.
    - `path_to_test_data`: The path to the "data_profiles_test.csv" file.
    - `path_to_scraped_data`: The path to the "urls_and_skills_2.csv" file.